itcomesinwaves/NewHome/README.md

  ### PetView.jsx:

-  * This component will render the full view of the pet
+  * This component will render the full view of the single focused pet that is clicked where you will be able view more information about the pet, save the pet, as well as the option to adopt the pet as well

  ### Post.jsx:

-  * something
+  * This component will render the posts from a user regarding a pet they have adopted, with the option to click on the post to see more about the pet.

  ### PostFeed.jsx:

-  * something
+  * This component will render a list of Post components in a single column.

  ### PostForms.jsx:

-  * something
+  * This component will render and recieve the user inputs to create a post regarding a pet they have adopted.

 ### Profile.jsx: